Azure/Vision-AI-DevKit-Pages/docs/_docs/01c-support.md

 ![GitHub]({{ '/assets/images/github.PNG' | relative_url }})

 Use the Vision AI Dev Kit [GitHub](https://github.com/Microsoft/vision-ai-developer-kit/issues){:target="_blank"} respository for issue and feature request submissions.
-You can also see from GitHub which issues are already known and when there is a fix can be expected.
+You can also see from GitHub which issues are already known and when there is a fix expected.